rivernate/tic-tac-toe-pl/README.md

 ## Future Improvements

-Potential enhancements that could be added:
+Current limitations and potential enhancements that could be added:

+### AI Improvements
+- Remove or modify the depth penalty in minimax algorithm to prevent suboptimal choices
+- Add position-based scoring to prioritize strategic squares (center and corners)
-- Alpha-beta pruning for AI optimization
+- Implement alpha-beta pruning for optimization and potentially deeper search
+- Add special handling for opening moves
+- Enhance scoring system to recognize and prioritize fork opportunities
+- Add heuristics to break ties between moves with equal scores

+### General Improvements
 - Difficulty levels
 - Player choice of who goes first
 - Human vs Human mode